Fbullman/Final_Ski_Resort/README.md

 and month-by-month).
 Additionally, the results from the machine learning model can be stored in the SQL database.
 Further, once data has been imported, additional transformations and tables can be created in order to isolate relevant data and export it for further use.

-Status - Warren will be working over the next week to create a Postgres database and set up the ERD.
+Over the next week, Warren will continue to store datasets compiled and update the ERD with further connections.

 ### Machine Learning Model - Natural Language Processing